Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Conclusions

 \section{Conclusions}

-In this work, we have examined the formation of bound states in systems with a binary mixture of a few bosons in square optical lattices.
+In this work, we have examined the formation of bound states in systems with a binary mixture of a few bosons in small square optical lattices.
 We have shown that bound clusters composed of all available bosons are formed for intermediate interspecies interactions.
 Importantly, we have found that, for small tunneling rates, the binding energy has a non-monotonic dependence on the interspecies interaction strength, developing a local minimum.
 This non-monotonic dependence does not appear in one-dimensional lattices as studied in the past, showing that the binding mechanics of binary bosonic mixtures in optical lattices depend on the lattice geometry.
 In addition, while the non-monotonic behavior of the binding energy also appears in the two-dimensional continuum, in that case, the properties of the system are universal, and the bound states appear for any intraspecies repulsion.
-In contrast, in the lattice system, the properties depend on the physical parameters, and the bound states only appear for small tunneling rates.
+In contrast, in the small lattice systems examined in this work, the properties depend on the physical parameters, and the bound states only appear for large intra-species interactions.

 The minimum of the binding energy is also a special point in the system, as different physical properties change around the minimum.
-The average distance between different species is roughly constant for different tunneling rates along the binding energy's minimum.
-Interestingly, entanglement properties are very sensitive to the minimum, as the von Neumman entropy changes abruptly around that point.
+The average distance between different species is approximately constant for different tunneling rates along the binding energy's minimum.
+Interestingly, entanglement properties are very sensitive to the minimum, as the von Neumann entropy changes abruptly around that point.